PowerDNS/pdns-ansible/README.md

 ## Example Playbooks

-Run as a master using the bind backend (when you already have a `named.conf` file):
+Run as a primary using the bind backend (when you already have a `named.conf` file):

 ```yaml
 - hosts: ns1.example.net